dhextras/guardedheart_therapy/README.md

 This table stores information about ongoing conversations between users and therapists.
 It has:

-- `id`: A unique identifier for each conversation.
+- `id`: A unique identifier for each conversation which is actually the user_id.
-- `user_id`: The user participating in the conversation.
 - `therapist_id`: The therapist participating in the conversation.
+- `userName`: An optional name provided by the user or a random generated name.
+- `userMessage`: An optional initial message provided by the user or predefined message ( generated ).
 - `started_at`: The time when the conversation started.

 ### Pending Users Table